-In collaboration with certified Forest Therapy Guides, the Highlands Center is now offering Forest Bathing classes and series.
-In these classes, guides will lead groups on a gentle walk through the woods, providing instructions—referred to as “invitations”—for sensory opening activities along the way.
+In collaboration with certified Forest Therapy Guides, the Highlands Center is now hosting a Forest Bathing walk series.
+In these experiences, guides will lead groups on a gentle walk through the woods, providing instructions—referred to as “invitations”—for sensory opening activities along the way.

 With Jackie Kuang

-The entire walk is typically 2 hours in duration and often covers no more than a quarter mile distance.
-In that short distance most people experience nature in a deeper way than they have before.
+Though the entire walk often covers no more than a quarter mile distance, most people experience nature in a deeper way than they have before.
 Guides are trained in the skills and perspectives needed to be supportive witnesses of these experiences.
 Please bring your own drink (water, tea, etc.) and healthy snack for the conclusion of the walk.
-We will be practicing social distancing.

-Jackie has been guiding regular forest therapy walks at the LA arboretum and the surrounding canyons for the past two years before moving to Prescott AZ.
+Jackie guided regular forest therapy walks at the LA arboretum and the surrounding canyons for years before moving to Prescott AZ.
 Her calm,engaging and confident ways easily help people, even the skeptics, to open up to a deeper connection with nature and themselves.
 She’s also a mentor and a trainer of guides for the Association of Nature and Forest Therapy Guides and Programs.
 Jackie’s work has been featured in several magazines and/or blogs, including WebMD.
-You are welcome to find out more on her upcoming website
+Find out more about Jackie and guide Amos Clifford here: https://www.